 Launch of the United Nations World Water Development Report

-Paris/Geneva, 19 March–First of all, access to water and sanitation is internationally recognized human right.
+Paris/Geneva, 19 March–First of all, access to water and sanitation is an internationally recognized human right.
 Yet more than two billion people lack the most basic of services.
-The latest United Nations World Water Development Report.
-The report is called Leaving No One Behind.
-This report explores the symptoms of exclusion.
+Leaving No One Behind is the latest World Water Development Report by the United Nations.
+The report explores the symptoms of exclusion.
 It also investigates ways to overcome inequalities.
 The report launched in Geneva, Switzerland.
 All for World Water Day (22 March).

 Further in 2010, the United Nations General Assembly adopted a resolution recognizing “the right to safe and clean drinking water and sanitation as a human right”.
 As well as in 2015 the human right to sanitation was explicitly recognized as a distinct right.
 These rights oblige States to work towards achieving universal access to water.
 As well as sanitation for all.
 That’s without discrimination.
 All while prioritizing those most in need.
 Five years later, Sustainable Development Goal 6 of the 2030 Agenda commencing.
 All from the Nations World Water Development Report for Sustainable Development.
 This aims to guarantee sustainable management of water and sanitation for all by 2030.

 Yet, despite significant progress over the past 15 years, this goal is unreachable for much of the world’s population.
 In 2015, three in ten people (2.1 billion) don’t have access to safe drinking water.
 More importantly 4.5 billion people, or six in ten, have no safely managed sanitation facilities.
 Therefore, the world is still off track in achieving this important goal.

 Wide disparities between the rich and the poor